 - Implemented new and/or improved processes to ensure our ongoing compliance, including, but not restricted to, reporting errors in data, data subject access requests and the right to erasure.

-- Made public information on the ongoing use of Artesian to contact new prospects and existing customers, post May 25, 2018 – available here.
+- Made public information on the ongoing use of Artesian to contact new prospects and existing customers – available here.

 - Confirmed our data providers have each run their own audits, and have confirmed GDPR compliance, including ensuring they have appropriate lawful basis for processing the data.